 The Exhibition

-The eighth edition of Personal Structures, the biennial contemporary art exhibition organised by ECC Italy in Venice, will welcome visitors from 9 May to 22 November.
-Held in parallel with La Biennale di Venezia, the exhibition will take place across our three iconic venues: Palazzo Bembo, Palazzo Mora, and the Marinaressa Gardens, offering a vibrant stage for installations, paintings, sculptures, and performances.
+The eighth edition of Personal Structures, the biennial contemporary art exhibition organised by ECC Italy in Venice, will welcome visitors from 9 May to 22 November 2026.
+Running alongside La Biennale di Venezia, the exhibition will unfold across three iconic venues, Palazzo Bembo, Palazzo Mora, and the Marinaressa Gardens, offering a vibrant stage for installations, paintings, sculptures, and performances.

-To explore the past editions of Personal Structures, you can check out the dedicated page.
+To explore past editions of Personal Structures, you can visit the dedicated page.

 Multidisciplinary artists and creatives from all over the world